A Hillsdale College-Affiliated Charter School of Brevard County

 Visit Our Campus

 We welcome visitors to view our school.
-We provide tours during our application season from January through May on most Fridays at 9 a.m.
+We provide tours during our application season in February on most Fridays at 9 a.m.

-Please call our office to RSVP for a school tour.
+Please call our office to RSVP for a school tour during this window.